LATEST TRAVEL NEWS AND UPDATES

 - The dog remains with its owner throughout the flight

-- The dog must be placed on the floor under the seat for take-off and landing
+- The dog must be placed on the floor under the seat in front of the passenger for take-off, landing and for the duration of the flight.

 - Access to emergency exits or the aisle is not obstructed